 About The Travelling Squid

-I am in no position to give expert advice about travelling, but I believe everyone can and should travel.
+Although I’ve gained much more travel experience since 2009, I am in no position to give expert advice about travelling.
+I believe everyone can and should travel.
 Be it in groups or even alone.
-You may have a bad sense of direction (me!), a low EQ, or may be a stickler for cleanliness and hygiene but as long as you have some common sense, (and wads of local currency), you should be able to survive.
+You may have a bad sense of direction (me!), a low EQ, or may be a stickler for cleanliness and hygiene but as long as you have some common sense, (wads of local currency or a credit card), you should be able to survive.

 Travelling brings you closer with (and sometimes further apart from) your companions and even helps you build friendships across the world.
 But most importantly, it brings a lot more meaning to the little lives we have grown so accustomed to.